 Codifica

-A small, durable, file-based protocol for coordinating work between humans and AI.
+A small, durable, file-based protocol for coordinating work between humans and AI agents.
+Multi-agent coordination, structured handoffs, and provenance — all in plain text.

-Codifica is a file-based protocol for coordinating work between humans and AI.
+Codifica is a file-based protocol for coordinating work between humans and AI agents.
 It treats project state as plain text committed with the code, so changes are reviewable, auditable, and portable.

 The problem it solves: most human↔AI collaboration happens in transient chat context and tool-specific UIs.
 That makes it difficult to review what changed, understand why it changed, reproduce decisions, and coordinate multiple contributors (human or agent) without conflicts or loss of context.
 Codifica moves the shared state into versioned files so the workflow inherits Git's guarantees and review practices.